Summary: "A top-quality, properly salted cod can easily last over a year while maintaining all its organoleptic properties intact."

 - Packaging and protection methods

-- Maximizing lifespan: expert tips
+- Maximizing shelf life: expert tips

-How long does salted cod actually last?
+How long does salted cod really last?

-Factors that determine the longevity of dried cod
+Factors determining the longevity of dried cod

-Salinity level and dehydration
+Salinity and dehydration level

 Origin and quality of the fish